“Hey WP Engine, how does your uptime stack up against other WordPress hosts?”

 “What about industry-wide?”

 “Do you guys have the most uptime in the industry?”

-Questions about uptime are some of the most commonly asked when folks evaluate WP Engine’s managed WordPress hosting platform, or any hosting solution for that matter.
+Questions about uptime are some of the most commonly asked when folks evaluate WP Engine’s WordPress Digital Experience Platform, or any hosting solution for that matter.
 Nobody wants downtime, and customers who are paying for a hosting solution have a right to ask and be informed about a company’s history of downtime.

 In particular, people want to know who has the least uptime, or if there is a company that has achieved 100% uptime.
 The reality is that 100% uptime, while the goal that every company sets its sights on, is a perfection unattainable.

 In the past 10 days, four well-known WordPress hosting providers all had similar amounts of downtime, all for different reasons, all with different datacenters.
 A rash of downtime across four major WordPress hosting providers inside the same 2-week period is uncommon, but it indirectly helps answer the question, “How does your uptime stack up against [insert other hosting provider]?

 - On February 12th, ServerBeach San Antonio physically cut a fiber line between their datacenter in San Antonio and their Dallas POP.
 Physically severing this line caused a few hours of downtime for 1% of our customers, as well as brief downtime for millions of Automattic’s WordPress.com customers as they gracefully switched over to another datacenter.

 - On February 2nd, Page.ly experienced just under 2 hours of downtime because of a hardware failure at Firehost’s Dallas datacenter.
 The downtime affected all of Page.ly’s customers in the Firehost datacenter.